NASA Logo, National Aeronautics and Space Administration

 • Satellite Product Inter-Comparison with another - generally already validated - LST product.
 The method is particularly valuable for identifying disagreements between LST products over large areas and different land cover types.

 • Time Series Inter-Comparison is used to detect instrument problems, e.g. calibration drift, or outliers due to undetected clouds.
-The approach requires relatively long time series of observations over temporally stable targets, e.g. inland water bodies or deserts.
+The approach requires a relatively long time series of observations over temporally stable targets, e.g. inland water bodies or deserts.

 The above categories complement each other and provide different information about the quality of an LST product.
 Due to a lack of global reference datasets, methods from all four categories are required to achieve Stage-3 validation status.
-Over homogeneous sites state-of-the-art satellite LST and ground-based LST are generally expected to agree with each to within 1-2K.
+Over homogeneous sites state-of-the-art satellite LST and ground-based LST are generally expected to agree with each to within 1-2 K.

 Current methods and best practises for land surface temperature and emissivity product validation are described in the following documents: